 To talk with someone about your assault and to find out if activating SART is right for you, call our 24-Hour Help and Support Line at (800)396-9129.

 Our team of Residential Advocates is on call 24/7/365 in order to be able to respond to crisis situations with survivors.
 Whether a survivor of domestic violence reports to the hospital, law enforcement, Hope Shores Alliance or another location, our Advocates are ready to come and provide support and information following the incident.

-Located in Presque Isle at 380 N Third Street in Rogers City, our thrift store, Seconds on Third, has a large collection of clothes, accessories, shoes, household items, books, movies, decorations, and so much more.
+Located in Presque Isle County at 380 N Third Street, Rogers City, our thrift store, Seconds on Third, has a large collection of clothes, accessories, shoes, household items, books, movies, decorations, and so much more.
 Survivors are able to access the items in the store at no cost to them and the proceeds go toward replenishing our unrestricted funds benefit to support survivor needs.

 Call (989)734-7306 to find out more information about Seconds on Third.

 Our outreach team is dedicated to collaborating with our community partners and other service organizations to educate on key concepts like sexual assault dynamics, gender based violence, power and control, intersectionality, bystander intervention, and healthy sexuality.
 We provide in-depth trainings as well as general presentations in order to educate our community on survivorship.
 If you are interested in scheduling a presentation or training at your business, organization, or educational building, please contact our Outreach Advocacy Coordinator, Jen Baker, at (989)356-2560 ext.
 107.

 Our organization has a robust and dynamic team of volunteers that we are always looking to grow.
 Our goal is to match your skills, strengths, and interests with the needs of survivors and our agency.
 Depending upon your interest and comfort level, you can choose between working directly with survivors in certain capacities or do more behind-the-scenes (but just as critical) work.